-I recently shared my Fall Bucket List for 2021 with a free printable and a bunch of activities in Bucks County and the surrounding areas.
+I recently shared my Fall Bucket List for 2022 with a free printable and a bunch of activities in Bucks County and the surrounding areas.
 If you haven’t read it yet, go check it out HERE!
 I thought I’d go a step further though and make a blog post full of local (and semi-local) activities that you can do on weekdays this fall.
-This is our last fall before my son starts Kindergarten next year (!), and I know I’m going to miss our little weekday outings where we don’t need to worry about school schedules.
+My son started Kindergarten this year and my weekday adventures with both my kids is one of the things I miss most.
 Getting out of the house during the week allows us to enjoy smaller crowds, often lower prices, and we just DO better when we’re not home all day!
 So if you have little ones that are home during the week, this is the list for you.
 (Some events also go later than the school day, so you could even surprise your child with a fun afternoon outing!)

 Farms with Weekday Activities

 Hellerick’s Farm offers over 40 activities included in their Adventure Farm tickets.
 There’s a hay ride, corn mazes, hay bale slides, playground areas, pumpkin racing, huge slides, and more.
 (My daughter’s personal favorite is the corn barn, which is basically a little playhouse filled with corn kernels and horse toys.)
 They’re a popular weekend spot this time of year, but Hellerick’s is also open during the week from 9:30 a.m. to 6:30 p.m.
 (Last admission is at 5 p.m.)
 Tickets are $13.99 per person on weekdays.
 Children under 2 are free.